 - Each character must be trained in Generalist shadow class, there's no other way.

 - Buy all the spells you can find in shops.
-You probably won’t have money-related problems in the game and magic is definately a good think to invest in.
+You probably won't have money-related problems in the game and magic is definitely a good think to invest in.

 - The "official" way to max your stats is Barrier Magic class.
 By using Field Barrier ability you can gain experience from weak enemies without even fighting them (that saved up time all right).
 This ability is very costly in versions 1 and 2, so accept the fact that one of your characters will have to reach lvl 50 of Barrier Magic to get you Field Barrier 3 (defeating an enemy only costs 1MP then).